Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   The sender does not ask the receiver to acknowledge the frame.

-As SCHC defines its own acknowledgment mechanisms, SCHC does not require the to use of LoRaWAN Confirmed frames (MType=0b100 as per
+As SCHC defines its own acknowledgment mechanisms, SCHC does not require the use of LoRaWAN Confirmed frames (MType=0b100 as per
 {{lora-alliance-spec}})

 ## LoRaWAN MAC Frames